zmij/nomanssky/README.md

 There are a couple of modules in the library that are somewhat utility stuff (terminal coloring, database helpers and graph traversal).
 Those modules might be later moved out if they prove mature.

+## Disclaimer

+This code is not covered with tests (yet), so a number of bugs can still be there.
+Feel free to create an issue if you are not happy with something, but don't expect that I will be very fast to fix it.